Mary Ellen Bagnall-Oakeley: Illustrations for research papers

-In addition to her antiquarian interests, Mary Ellen Bagnall-Oakeley was also an accomplished artist.
-While she is most known for her watercolours, she also produced drawings to accompany some of her research papers.
-While some were artistic illustrations, others were more technical, and did not necessarily accompany only her own research.
-As mentioned above, women were allowed to join the excursions of the Clifton Antiquarian Club.
-However, Bagnall-Oakeley not only accompanied men on the day trips; she actively participated in the investigations.
-An example of this is the excursion sponsored jointly by the Clifton Antiquarian Club and the Monmouthshire and Caerleon Antiquarian Association on 22 August 1888.
-The excursion is described in the postscript to the 1888 paper authored by the Reverend William Oakeley, "The Chambered Tumulus at Heston Brake, Monmouthshire," found in Volume 2 of the Proceedings of the Clifton Antiquarian Club.
-On that day, the tumulus at the site Heston Brake in Portskewett was opened and examined under the direction of the members of the two associations.
-There was evidence that the tumulus had been previously disturbed.
-The few relics which remained, fragments of pottery and human bones and teeth, are now in the Caerleon Museum, the National Roman Legion Museum.
-At the time of that 1888 excavation, Bagnall-Oakeley made measurements of all the components of the tumulus.
-Her illustration (pictured), which accompanies her husband's paper, is entitled, "Plan of Chambered Tumulus at Heston Brake, nr Portskewett, Mon."
+Bagnall-Oakeley was also an accomplished artist, producing watercolours, and drawings accompanying some of her and her husband's research papers.
+As mentioned above, women were allowed to join the excursions of the Clifton Antiquarian Club; Bagnall-Oakeley actively participated in their investigations rather than simply accompanying the party.
+An example of this is the excursion sponsored jointly by the Clifton Antiquarian Club and the Monmouthshire and Caerleon Antiquarian Association on 22 August 1888, described in the postscript to the 1888 paper authored by the Reverend William Oakeley, "The Chambered Tumulus at Heston Brake, Monmouthshire," found in Volume 2 of the Proceedings of the Clifton Antiquarian Club.
+The tumulus at the site Heston Brake in Portskewett was opened and examined under the direction of the members of the two associations.
+There was evidence that the tumulus had been previously disturbed; the few relics which remained, fragments of pottery and human bones and teeth, are now in the Caerleon Museum, the National Roman Legion Museum.
+Bagnall-Oakeley made measurements of all the components of the tumulus.
+Her illustration (pictured), "Plan of Chambered Tumulus at Heston Brake, nr Portskewett, Mon." accompanies her husband's paper.
 Illustrations also accompanied some of her own research papers.
-An example is "Notes on Round Towers" which was read on 12 October 1891 and appeared in Volume 2 of the Proceedings of the Clifton Antiquarian Club.
-The author examined the topic of round towers in Ireland, Scotland, Germany, France, and Italy.
-Bagnall-Oakeley's drawing of the Church of San Lorenzo in Verona, Italy (pictured) is included with that research paper.
+An example is "Notes on Round Towers" which was read on 12 October 1891 and appeared in Volume 2 of the Proceedings of the Clifton Antiquarian Club, examining the topic of round towers in Ireland, Scotland, Germany, France, and Italy.